joshwalawender/KeckUtilities/README.md

 `--end 2018-01-31`: Tells the program to look at the schedule until that end date (the end of S17B in this example) and generate calendar entries for that time period.

+`--file` or `-f`: Override the default filename of 'Nights.ics' and write the output to the specified file (include path if desired).

 ### Example ICS Entry

 ```